suyash-04/Gemstone_Price_Prediction/README.md

 ## Contact

-For any inquiries or feedback, reach out to us:
+For any inquiries or feedback, reach out to me:

 - **Email**: [suyashadhikari04@gmail.com]
 - **Social Media**: [http://tiny.cc/suyashlinkedin]

-We look forward to hearing from you!
+I am looking forward to hearing from you!

 ## License